nruffini32/imessage-spotify-playlist/README.md

 # Spotify Playlist from iMessage Group Chat

 ### Overview
-This project allows you to create a Spotify playlist with Spotify links sent in a iMessage group chat.
+This project allows you to create a Spotify playlist with Spotify links sent in an iMessage group chat.
 By filling out the config.py, you can run the main.py script to generate a Spotify playlist.

 ### Usage